Fearitselfpt/rubiks-cube/README.md

-# rubiks-cube
-2nd Bachelor degree in Computer Science 3rd Year 2st Semester - Graphics and User Interfaces Final Project [2019/2020]
+# Graphics and User Interfaces

+Implementation of the Rubik's Cube in C, using a C development environment Code::Blocks

+# Created by Ricardo Belinha